Best places to stay in Liverpool: check out where to stay in one of the most exciting cities in the United Kingdom

 The cost of getting around Liverpool is average for the UK, meaning it is a lot less than London.
 The city is small enough to walk around if you are good on your feet.
 Alternatively there are buses and taxis that can take you from one side of the town centre to the other for just a few pounds.

-When to Visit Liverpool
+When to Visit Northern England

 Liverpool is situated in the North of England and has a rather cool, windy weather.
 It does not experience weather Southern UK but still enjoys ambient weather in summer and spring.
 Expect rain in autumn and winter.

-Liverpool is enjoyable at any time of the year, but Autumn is an especially good time to visit.
+The city is enjoyable at any time of the year, but Autumn is an especially good time to visit.
 The city is one the top 10 places in the UK for the percentage of green space and autumn is the perfect season to explore it.
 It offers beautiful parks, such as the Sefton Park and Birkenhead Park over on The Wirral.
 If you get a bit chilly during Autumn and winter months in Liverpool you can warm up with Liverpool’s most famous stew-style dish ‘Scouse’.

 Other UK Resources